rocky-linux/sig-core-toolkit/README.md

 * analyze -> Analysis utilities (such as download stats)
 * chat -> mattermost related utilities
-* func -> (mostly defunct) testing scripts and tools to test base functionality
 * iso -> Contains `empanadas`, which provides ISO, Compose, and Sync related utilities.
 * mangle -> Manglers and other misc stuff
-* sync -> Sync tools, primarily for Rocky Linux 8 and will eventually be deprecated
+* sync -> Sync tools, used to sync from compose directories to mirror for Rocky Linux

 How can I help?
 ---------------